JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->doRunCommand Description**

     Runs the current command.

      If an event dispatcher has been attached to the application, events are also dispatched during the life-cycle of the command.

+---

 !!! signature "protected Application->getCommandName(Symfony\Component\Console\Input\InputInterface $input)"
     **$input**